Workshop Date Nights

 Step#5: Sand and buff the surface to remove roughness caused by the drying of the urethane.
 220-grit sandpaper and a fine 3M rubbing pad do an excellent job.

-Our workshop date nights continue, too.
-We’re refinishing some ladder back chairs right now, using a distressed milk paint technique before re-caning.
+Our workshop date nights involve other things, too.
+We refinished some ladder back chairs using a distressed milk paint technique before re-caning.
 Mary spotted these diamonds in the rough at a yard sale.
 More on our chair project later.

 2 Shares